 4. A belief in the perfect obedience of Christ, His true and actual suffering, His substitutionary and atoning death on the cross, and His bodily resurrection and ascension as the only means given for our salvation and reconciliation with God.

 5. A belief in faith alone as the only grounds for the merits of Christ being imputed to us for our justification before God (justification by grace alone through faith alone in Christ alone).

-8. A belief that the visible church is best organised under the historic and biblical offices of Bishop, Presbyter, and Deacon and that the church exists to worship the Triune God and to lift up the Saviour Jesus Christ before all people through the faithful preaching and teaching of the Gospel, through prayer and song, and through the faithful administration of the sacraments of Baptism and the Lord’s Supper (also known as Holy Communion).
+9. A belief that the visible church exists to worship the Triune God and to lift up the Saviour Jesus Christ before all people through sharing the Good News of His life, death, and resurrection; through the study, exposition, proclamation and application of His Word, the Bible; through prayer and song, and through the faithful administration of the sacraments of Baptism and the Lord’s Supper (also known as Holy Communion).